project802/led-sectional/README.md

 * Improve HTTP header handling
 * Additional error checking and cleanups
 * Redesign of fetch and retry logic
+* Remove WorldTimeAPI (RIP) and use brightness to toggle sleep

 ## 2025 Refactor
 * Use latest aviationweather.gov API